MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Regulation 11 explains how the administration and authorised party can detect ships for the violation and how to enforce this annexe.

-Chapter 3 deals with the requirements for control of emissions from ships and consists of 7 Regulations, starting with the details of ozone-depleting substances in Regulation12, such as the refrigerant used on ships.
+Chapter 3 deals with the requirements for controlling emissions from ships and consists of 7 Regulations.
+It starts with the details of ozone-depleting substances in Regulation 12, such as the refrigerant used on ships.

 Related Read: What is Ozone Depleting Substances on Ships?

-Regulation 13 briefly describes Nitrogen Oxides (NOx) with different Tiers (Tier I, II and III) in and outside the emission control areas.
+Regulation 13 briefly describes nitrogen oxides (NOx) in different tiers (Tiers I, II, and III) in and outside the emission control areas.

 Related Read: What is Nitrogen Oxides or NOx air pollution from Ships?

-Regulation 14 gives a brief about Sulphur Oxides (SOx) with the requirement for the quantity of sulphur in the fuel oil as per the year, in and outside emission-controlled areas.
+Regulation 14 briefly discusses Sulphur Oxides (SOx) and the requirement for the quantity of sulphur in fuel oil as per the year, in and outside emission-controlled areas.

 Related Read: What is Sulphur Oxides or SOx air pollution from Ships?

-The emissions of Volatile Organic compounds from the oil tankers are considered in Regulation 15, providing the details to comply with the requirements.
+Regulation 15 considers the emissions of Volatile Organic compounds from oil tankers and provides the details to comply with the requirements.

 Regulation 16 talks about the shipboard incineration operations and when the incineration is allowed.